Engineering Better Outcomes

-Advances in our understanding of genomics, imaging, novel therapeutic technologies and targeted drugs have dramatically improved our ability to treat cancer patients in the last 40 years.
-During this time, cancer survival rates have doubled to a point where 50% of diagnosed patients survive.
-Despite this progress, we have come only part of the way to supporting CRUK’s goal of curative interventions for over 75% of patients.
+Advances in our understanding of genomics, imaging, pathology, novel therapeutic technologies and targeted drugs have dramatically improved our ability to treat cancer patients in the last 40 years.
+During this time, cancer survival rates have doubled and 50% of diagnosed patients live for 10 years or more.
+Despite progress, we have come only part-way to supporting CRUK’s goal of curative interventions for over 75% of patients.

-Decades of genetic analysis tells us that each patient’s tumour is both unique and dynamic, presenting the tantalising opportunity of delivering bespoke treatments which target the specific molecular abnormalities of an individual’s disease.
-Clinically, we believe the potential of this strategy has not been realised in terms of patient benefit because the cancer research community has focused too narrowly on;
+Decades of genetic analysis tell us that each patient’s tumour is unique and dynamic, presenting the opportunity of delivering bespoke treatments which target the specific molecular abnormalities of an individual’s disease.
+Clinically, we believe the potential of this strategy has not been realised in terms of patient benefit because the cancer research community has focused too narrowly on:

-- the testing of many of the targeted drug therapies in late stage disease, when the maximum degree of tumour diversity will be present, and the likelihood of cure is smaller;
+- the testing of targeted drug therapies in late stage disease, when the maximum degree of tumour diversity will be present, and the likelihood of cure is smaller;

 - the lack of integration of novel agents with other interventions that hold significant potential to cure (interventional radiology, minimally invasive surgery and radiotherapy);